Aetherinox/cloudflare-publish-action/README.md

 [git branch build controls](https://developers.cloudflare.com/pages/platform/branch-build-controls/#branch-build-controls).

 If you are in a Git workspace, Wrangler will automatically pull the branch information for you.
-You can override this manually by adding the argument `branch: YOUR_BRANCH_NAME`.
+You can override this manually by adding the argument `branch: BRANCH_NAME`.

 <br />

 ### Specifying a working directory

 By default Wrangler will run in the root package directory.
-If your app lives in a monorepo and you want to run Wrangler from its directory, add `workingDirectory: YOUR_PACKAGE_DIRECTORY`.
+If your app lives in a monorepo and you want to run Wrangler from its directory, add `workingDirectory: PACKAGE_DIRECTORY`.

 <br />